Sue Vinton

-Sue Vinton (born November 26, 1956) is an American politician who has served in the Montana House of Representatives from the 56th district since 2017.
+Sue Vinton (born November 26, 1956) is an American politician in the Montana Senate.
+She served in the Montana House of Representatives from the 56th district since 2017.

 Career

 Vinton started her career as a litigation paralegal.
 Vinton is a business owner and a general contractor in Montana.

 On November 8, 2016, Vinton won the election and became a Republican member of Montana House of Representatives for District 56.
 On November 6, 2018, as an incumbent, Vinton won the election and continued serving as the Montana House of Representatives for District 56.
 On November 3, 2020, as an incumbent, Vinton won the election and continued serving as the Montana House of Representatives for District 56.

 Personal life

 Vinton's husband is Mike Vinton.
 They have four children.
 Vinton and her family live in Lockwood, Montana.